-Pausanias the Cæsarean seems, says Fabricius, to be the same with that Pausanias who is called by Galent the Syrian sophist; who, according to Philostratus ‡, was a hearer of the Attic Herodes; and who had for his disciples Ælian &, and the sophist Aspasius ||.
+PAUSANIAS the Cæsarean seems, says Fabricius, to be the same with that Pausanias who is called by Galen+ the Syrian sophist; who, according to Philostratus ‡, was a hearer of the Attic Herodes; and who had for his disciples Ælian §, and the sophist Aspasius ||.
 That this Pausanias was the author of the ensuing work, is judiciously conjectured, too, by Fabricius, as it does not appear that there is any other person of the same name mentioned by ancient writers, to whom it can be so properly ascribed.
-Fabricius farther observes, that as Pausanias affirms in his Prior Eliacs, that he composed this Description of Greece in the year after the restoration of Corinth, it follows, that he must have lived in the fourteenth year of the reign of Marcus Aurelius, and in the year of Christ 174.
-But at that period it
+Fabricius farther observes, that as Pausanias affirms in his Prior Eliacs, that he composed this Description of Greece in the year after the restoration of Corinth, i' follows, that he must have lived in the fouri onth year of the reign of Marcus Aurelius, and i the year of Christ 174.
+But at that period it is probable, says the same critic, that he was advanced in years, and had prior to this flourished under Antoninus Pius, because he mentions the emperor Adrian as reigning in his time.